oracle-livelabs/spatial-graph/spatial-python/detect-anomalies/detect-anomalies.md

 ## Task 3: Detect spatiotemporal clusters

 1. In this workshop you will analyze transactions for one customer at a time.
 Run the following to set a variable for the customer id for analysis.
-You will return to this cell to switch to a different customer for analysis.
+You can return to this cell to switch to a different customer for analysis.

      ```
      <copy>